 I am making my own parsley butter here but a little chunk of store bought compound butter will also do of course.
 Guess it just depends on how much time you got then!
 In that case you can choose just whatever compound butter that is available in your supermarket.
 I’m sure that the anchovy version also tastes great in combination with these mushrooms!

-Make sure that the stuffed mushrooms are cooked through and tender or they will become chewy and not so pleasant to eat.
+Make sure that the mushrooms are cooked through and tender or they will become chewy and not so pleasant to eat.
 Serve them straight from of the oven.
 The time they need to arrive on the table should be enough to make them cool down a bit.
 Stuffed mushrooms also make a great side dish!

 Love mushrooms?
 Then also check out my raw mushroom salad!